ogivuk/learning/tdd-django/README.md

 File structure:
 * settings.py - contains the settings of the project.
     * List of registered apps for the project.
+    * Specifications for the used database(s) in the project.
 * urls.py - contains mapping from URLs to view functions for the whole site.

 #### manage.py